 I realize she's stopped playing, and wonder if she's lost her place, but when her shoulders begin to shake, my momentary confusion is replaced with alarm and I am by her side in seconds.
 Even though I can feel the frustration radiating from her brittle frame, I ask her what the matter is.

 "I don't have enough time."
-Her voice is a whisper, half defeated, half angry.
+Her voice is a whisper, defeated, and angry.
 She doesn't have to clarify.
-We both know the ugly truth of her words, and we are silent for a long moment while the metronome ticks on, deafening.
+We both know the ugly truth of her words, and we are silent for a long moment while the metronome ticks on.
 I dare to place a hand on her shoulder in comfort.
 I can feel all of her bones.

 "Play your chords," I say to her, quietly, and after a moment's hesitation, she does.
 I sit beside her, and it is my turn to arrange my fingers along the keys.
 I wait, as her chords slowly climb the keys, then descend.
 I begin to play, and mine become the notes that swim below hers, buoying them up and up, making a song of them.
 All of my training, I devote to this one task.
 I don't claim to know much but this, I know.
 This, I know.
 I lose track of time.
 We play and play, and when I finally glance at her face, she is smiling.
 This, I think, this is why I am anything at all.